dwhite45-d/soils1/README.md

 Step 3) In the first code chunk set your working directory to the location of the "soil_project" file.
 It should look close to this: 'E:\\soil_project'

+Step 4) Change the latitude and logitude to your desired location (Must be in Rhode Island)

 Step 4) Run all code.
 The output is located all below.
 Enjoy your information.